 The plant has low water needs but it is best to follow a regular schedule of watering in the first year to force a vigorous root system.

 Remove the spent leaves to preserve the best appearance.
 Lazy gardeners will love caring for Crassula succulents due to their unfussy natures.
-Good care may see you rewarded in summer with lovely white flowers that are attractive to bees.
-Divide the plants every 2 or 3 years and share the gift of this unique plant.
+Good care may see you rewarded in summer with lovely, white flowers that are attractive to bees.
+Divide the plants every two or three years and share the gift of this unique plant.